Besard Šabović: Loan to Dalkurd

 On 29 March 2019, Šabović joined Superettan side Dalkurd, on a season-long loan with the opportunity to playing for Djurgården during the loan spell also.
 On 7 April 2019, he made his debut in a 0–4 home defeat against the former club Brommapojkarna after being named in the starting line-up.

 On 1 July 2019, Šabović was called up for a game for Djurgården against Kalmar FF, where he was subbed in for the last few minutes.

 Khimki

 On 22 June 2021, he signed with Russian Premier League club FC Khimki. Šabović left Khimki on 3 June 2022.

 Return to Djurgården

 On 10 August 2022, Šabović signed a 2.5-year contract with Djurgårdens IF.

+Austin FC

+On 21 January 2025, Šabović signed with Major League Soccer side Austin FC on a three-year deal.